 Find out about Automatic Exchange of Information and what it means.

 Automatic Exchange of Information agreements are made between the UK and other countries.
 These agreements allow the exchange of information between tax authorities of different countries to help stop tax avoidance and evasion.
 The information includes details about financial accounts and investments.

-Financial institutions, for example, banks, building societies, insurance companies, investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HMRC.
+Financial institutions, for example, banks, building societies, insurance companies or investment companies, will provide information on non-UK residents with financial accounts and investments in the UK to HMRC.

 We will share this information with the relevant countries.

 We will receive information from other countries about UK residents with financial accounts and investments overseas.